 Cosmic Symphony, presented nightly for over a decade this attraction was presented nightly at the Tokyo Dome in Tokyo Japan.

 Voyage 350, a purpose-built theatre resembling a tall ship, set sail nightly in Baltimore’s Inner Harbor.
 A cast serving as the ships’ crew shared the story of the founding of Maryland with Illusions and film projected on three grand sails.

 Creative contributions to Disney's EPCOT including American Adventure and Kitchen Kabaret.

-Creative contributions to Universal Studios Hollywood and Orlando and Islands of Adventure, including ET, King Kong, Back to the Future, Jurassic Park and site lighting.
+Creative contributions as conceptualist, scenographer and lighting designer to Universal Studios Hollywood and Orlando and Islands of Adventure, including ET, King Kong, Back to the Future, Jurassic Park and site architectural lighting.

-Flannery has received numerous awards including four prime-time Emmy Award Nominations, A TEA Award, the first LDI Lighting Designer of the Year and Night Beautiful Award for his Universal Studios Orlando designs.
+Flannery has received numerous awards including four prime-time Emmy Award Nominations, A THEA Award, the first LDI Lighting Designer of the Year and Night Beautiful Award for his Universal Studios Orlando designs.

 Flannery maintains active membership in numerous guilds, unions and trade organizations, including the ATAS (Academy of Television Arts & Sciences), PGA (Producers Guild), IATSE (International Alliance of Theatrical Stage Employees), SMPTE (Society of Motion Picture and Television Engineers), ICG (International Cinematographers Guild) and USITT (United States Institute of Theatre Technology).